 - Working in an office or in a field setting will determine your choice of shoes.
-Climate controlled environments will make it easier for those chic shoes that goes with your office suit.
-You will be on your feet a lot, run errands, go for a lunch time walk, and rush backwards and forwards between meetings.
+Climate controlled environments will make it easier for those chic shoes that go with your office suite.
+You will be on your feet a lot, run errands, go for a lunchtime walk, and rush backward and forwards between meetings.
 Is there such a thing as a stylish shoe for office work?
-My favourite choices come from Geox, who combine style, healthy foot thinking, breathable, comfortable shoes all in one pair.
+My favorite choices come from Geox, who combine style, healthy foot thinking, breathable, comfortable shoes all in one pair.
 A good pair of shoes for the office must look the part as well as support you all day long.
 Shoes also say a lot about professional status, so investing in a few classic pairs that will last through the fashion seasons is worth their weight in ‘gold’.

-- Party, nightlife and elegance will open up the door to beautiful shoes of all colours, types and designers.
+- Party, nightlife, and elegance will open up the door to beautiful shoes of all colors, types, and designers.
 The emphasis of this post is not really these beauties, but suffice to say that the right shoe will definitely make the difference to the whole occasion.
-You can find Shoes & More here.
+You can find out more here.
 Nights out will vary in different cultures too.
 If you are invited to a Scandinavian home, it is advisable to leave your shoes by the door.
 The outside climate doesn’t marry well will the light interiors – so bring a pair of indoor shoes.
-Likewise, if you visit Southern European home do not take off you shoes as that would be an equivalent faux-pas, as the soles of your feet should not be shown.
+Likewise, if you visit Southern European home do not take off your shoes as that would be an equivalent faux-pas, as the soles of your feet should not be shown.

-- Walking is also an activity that actually demand particular shoes.
+- Walking is also an activity that actually demands particular shoes.
 The surface you are most likely to spend the bulk of your time on will tell you what to go for.
-A good pair of walking shoes will improve speed, endurance and balance.
+A good pair of walking shoes will improve speed, endurance, and balance.
 If the fit is not right, other parts of your body will overcompensate and as such your walk will not only be painful, but your overall health can be impacted.
 In the past walking and hiking boots tended to be heavy, easily water-logged and the shape reminded one of Elephant Feet.
-These days you can find light weight, stylish Walking, Trekking and Hiking Shoes that work all-round.
-In a specialist store expert staff will guide you in the right direction, and then you can choose to buy them on-line and have them delivered to your door.
+These days you can find a lightweight, stylish Walking, Trekking and Hiking Shoes that work all-round.
+In a specialist store expert staff will guide you in the right direction, and then you can choose to buy them online and have them delivered to your door.
 Do remember that walking shoes are tools, and only last so long.
-The average duration of a well used pair is 6 months, or 400 miles (644 Km) .
-After that you need to buy a new pair.
+The average duration of a well-used pair is 6 months, or 400 miles (644 Km).
+After that, you need to buy a new pair.

 Footwear for Fitness and Training

-- Tennis/Squash and Racquet Sports: Racquet spots involve a lot of side-to-side movement, and you need sport shoes specifically designed for lateral stability.
-Running shoes will not work therefore.
-Raquet Sport Shoes are heavier and stiffer than running shoes, and the toes are built for stop-and-go action.
-Making sure that you choose a pair that feel comfortable for your feet is essential, and making sure to replacing them frequently as they wear out fast.
+- Tennis/Squash and Racquet Sports: Racquet spots involve a lot of side-to-side movement, and you need sports shoes specifically designed for lateral stability.
+Running shoes will not work, therefore.
+Racquet Sports Shoes are heavier and stiffer than running shoes, and the toes are built for stop-and-go action.
+Making sure that you choose a pair that feels comfortable for your feet is essential, and making sure to replacing them frequently as they wear out fast.

 - Bicycle Shoes: Compared to typical athletic shoes, cycling shoes are designed with stiffer soles to provide more efficient energy transfer as you pedal away.
 These stiff soles also protect your feet while riding and offer support that reduces cramping and fatigue.
 The uppers are also relatively rigid for extra support.
 A good pair of cross trainers could work if you are not an everyday bicyclist.

-- Pilates and Yoga: Barefoot is of course the norm for Pilates and Yoga, and the natural movement of the feet is key to alignment and flexibility.
-However to keep warm in colder climates, or for personal hygiene, many opt for specialised Pilates and Yoga ‘Shoes’.
+- Pilates and Yoga: Barefoot is, of course, the norm for Pilates and Yoga, and the natural movement of the feet is key to alignment and flexibility.
+However to keep warm in colder climates, or for personal hygiene, many opt for specialized Pilates and Yoga ‘Shoes’.
 These hit just below the ankle so alignment can be checked, and are rubberized for better grip.

 - Whilst the above is true for your classic designer, leather investment shoes – fitness shoes last relatively shorter and you must be cruel to be kind to your feet.
 If in doubt take your trainers to a serious sports shop and ask their opinion.

 - Lastly – but absolutely not least: Make a difference in someone’s life and give away your old shoes!
-Check out this site and find links on how your old running shoes will make someone very happy: Giving Back: Donate Your Old Shoes.
-Also Soles4Souls has made a difference by people like you donating your old shoes.
-Make a search yourself of a place near you where you can make a difference in someone’s life, by giving away your old shoes!
+Check out this site and find links to how your old running shoes will make someone very happy: Giving Back: Donate Your Old Shoes.
+Also, Soles4Souls has made a difference by people like you donating your old shoes.
+Make a search yourself for a place near you where you can make a difference in someone’s life, by giving away your old shoes!

-Dinah Washington sang, and inspired me while I was walking in a pair of trainers actually make for walking.
+Dinah Washington sang and inspired me while I was walking in a pair of trainers actually made for walking.
 They had not been used for walking before, and now they were.
 What a difference a shoe made!
 I hope the 24 tips can help you find your perfect pair for your activity.
 Please feel free to share your footwear thoughts and shoe comments below.